twitter/bootstrap/site/content/docs/5.0/components/placeholders.md

 ## How it works

-Placeholders are composed of the class `.placeholder` and a grid column class, i.e. `.col-6`, to set the width of the placeholder.
-You only need to place them wherever you want.
+Create placeholders with the `.placeholder` class and a grid column class (e.g., `.col-6`) to set the `width`.
+Place them nearly wherever you like, including in place of text or as a modifier to some components (sometimes requiring a `&nbsp;`).

 {{< example >}}
 <p aria-hidden="true">